streamthoughts/azkarra-streams/site/content/en/docs/Developer Guide/Concepts/_index.md

     .start();
 ```

  By default, an AzkarraContext will always create a default StreamsExecutionEnvironment named **__default**.
-This allow you to register the `TopologyProvider` directly at the context level.
+This allows you to register the `TopologyProvider` directly at the context level.

 ```java
 context.addTopology(WordCountTopologyProvider.class, Executed.as("wordcount"))